silent-entertainment/claxiom/README.md

 Granted, different conventions for different purposes can be useful for the expression of specific ideas.
 However, even if you're an expert in every language that **might** be ideal for a particular project, switching back and forth between multiple representations is like a tax.
 If you have a reasonably sized team with individual specialists in each syntax who can and will provide a clean specification that effectively communicates the necessary requirements then each individual might be more productive in using a specialized language, but it still will require more resources to glue it all together.

 Why use so much boilerplate and bubblegum when everything can be done with a single syntax, in Common Lisp?
 Then you only need to know the structure of an HTML document and the structure of a browser script.
 That's it!
 And that makes the problem much simpler.

+Now, arrange it as a client-server application with the browser as the client, which `cl-notebook` has done for us.
+Everything that can be done on the server can be written in that single language, and with parenscript you can write client code in lisp, too.
+If there are third-party javascript libraries that do what is needed then use them, of course.
+For smaller project-specific tasks, you can write it in javascript, if you choose.
+I've written a lot of javascript very recently.
+It gets annoying, and I wouldn't want to write an entire application with it.

 ## Priorities